Solace Messaging for PCF

 One of the key strengths of Solace Messaging is its support for many different open transports and protocols, making Solace message routers ideal data distribution platforms to connect to any app.

 In addition to the documentation here, there is also a wealth of information on the Solace Developer Portal.

 For cloud operators, the following section shows you how to install and configure Solace Messaging for PCF in your environments.

 For developers, there are a few resources to help you easily get started with Solace Messaging for PCF.
 Within this documentation, see the following sections:

 There is also simple sample code which shows you how to easily connect to a Solace Messaging Service Instance:

-Solace Messaging currently offers the following plans to meet the needs of applications.
+Solace Messaging currently offers the following plans to meet the needs of apps.

-In addition to easy and natural APIs for your applications, Solace Messaging supports the following key features:
+In addition to easy and natural APIs for your apps, Solace Messaging supports the following key features:

 - Easy integration with 3rd party products such as big data, ESBs, JEE, DataPower, and more.